 when a limited liability company has served its day, it goes to bankruptcy court; but when bureaucrats take over power, they intend to stay. … when the pressure of terrorism is needed to oil the wheels of enterprise, then the immediate effect is either an explosion or else servile degeneracy.
 (CWL 15, Editors’ Introduction xxxiv)

 All payments are made to people, whether as unemployed individuals, entrepreneurs, rentiers, productive workers in a unit of enterprise, or workers providing government or other services.
-Only people have bank accounts, whether personal or virtual by dint of participation in an organization.
+Only people have bank accounts, whether personal or virtual by dint of participation in an employing unit of enterprise.
 Ice cream does not have a bank account.
 Payment for ice cream is a final payment to the retail unit of enterprise, whose owner and employees have finally assumed the previous initial payments to humans working prior to them in the supply chain.
-We don’t pay clothes for themselves; ultimately we pay all the people in the chain of supply of clothes.
+We don’t make payments to clothes for themselves; ultimately we pay all the people in the chain of supply of clothes.
 All payments are made to people, whether directly or indirectly.
 It’s all Smith to Jones, and in what income bracket are Smith and Jones?
-And how does the money further circulate in the double-circuited, credit-centered system of monetary flows?
+And how does the money further circulate in the double-circuited, credit-centered system of monetary flows among tiers of compensation?

-On the technology front, is the advance of technology outstripping the supply of human competence?
+On the technology front, is the advance of technology outstripping the supply of human operational competence?

 Speaking in proper grammar, with a few seldom-used words thrown in for good measure, may make one appear intelligent, educated, even honest.
 But much of the content may be utter falsehood.
 The real issue, then, is truth.